MaxTalberg/Radiation-Dose-Calculator/README.md

 ## Usage

 Each question is written in separate python files, found within the 'questions' folder.
-The Bootswatch Theme, images and datasets are stored in the 'assets' folder.
+The Bootswatch theme, images and datasets are stored in the 'assets' folder.
 The application consists of 4 main python files:
  - app.py:
  - header.py: holds the code for the header and title of the website
  - title.py:  holds the code for the opening statement of website and link to the infographic poster
  - layout.py: holds the code for the implimentation of questions, numerical calculations and output of results

+##### To run the web application, all the files must be downloaded to your own Python console and run together.

  ## Contact Details
  #### University of Bath: